graycoreio/daffodil/libs/design/guides/theming/customize-your-own-theme.md

 ```

 ## Apply themes
-Finally, include your custom themes in your global styles.scss file:
+Include your themes in your global `styles.scss` file the same way you would the default theme, using your own theme variables in place of Daffodil's:

 ```scss
 @use '@daffodil/design/scss/theme' as daff-theme;